rphuber/ylj-2017-workshop/README.md

 If you see anything different, or the command fails for any reason, please take a screenshot and contact me.

+## Getting Started

+Please read the readme's in each of the subfolders to get started.

 ## Contact Me

 Email: mailto:bassjacob@gmail.com